-To avoid burnout, we recommend that you choose milestones at certain points in your day that will allow you to take a break.
-Once you’ve reached one of your milestones (such as cleaning out your inbox or sending out two offer letters), get outside for a short walk or grab a coffee.
+To avoid burnout, choose milestones at certain points in your day that will allow you to take a break.
+Once you’ve reached one of your milestones (such as cleaning out your inbox or sending out two offer letters), go outside for a short walk or to grab a coffee.
 Doing so can help you refresh and refocus when you get back to work.

 7. Missing out on inspiration

 Inc suggests eating lunch alone every once in awhile, just to help recharge one’s batteries.
-It’s also important to stay away from your phone, the publication says, as an absence of external stimulation can spur creative thought.
+It’s also important to stay away from your phone, as an absence of external stimulation can spur creative thought.

-Here are some tips to avoid the dangers of eating lunch at your desk:
+Here are some more tips to avoid the dangers of eating lunch at your desk:

 - Make plans with friends – As Inc notes, eating lunch at your desk isn’t great, but substituting that for a business lunch isn’t much better.
 Try to schedule lunches with friends or alone instead so that you can recharge properly and be more productive back at work.